Best Anonymous Web Surfing Tools: Incognito Mode VS Proxy Servers VS VPN VS Anonymous Private BrowsersReading Time: 5 minutes

 Virtual Private Networks establish a secure “tunnel” connection to the internet using a VPN server as an intermediary between you and the internet.
 This ensures great anonymity, since your real IP address is masked as the VPN’s.

 In that, VPNs share some similarities with proxy servers, but both have important differences as well.
 For one, VPNs also encrypt all internet traffic that comes through your device, while proxies only encrypt your browser’s web requests.
+This alone makes VPNs a far more preferable choice as an anonymous browsing tool than proxy servers.

 Benefits of VPNs